Professor Mark Taylor

 Mark has held several competitive grants and currently holds and ARC Discovery Grant for Place and Parametricism: Provocations for the Rethinking of Design, with Mark Burry, Jeff Malpas, Gini Lee, and Stanislav Roudavski.
 He recently completed an OLT (Office of Learning and Teaching Grant) for Developing Pedagogical Solutions to Linguistic and Cultural Barriers in Design Education, and was a member of an ALTC (Australian Learning and Teaching Council) Priority Grant, with Michael J. Ostwald, Tony Williams and others for, Assessing Creativity: Strategies and Tools to support Teaching and Learning in Architecture and Design (2009-2011).
 Mark also held an ARC Discovery Grant, with Margot Brereton, Laurie Buys and Paul Roe for, Cooperation and reciprocity at the local scale enabled by social and mobile technologies: an empirically derived theoretical framework. $210,000.00 (DP110105127, 2011-2013).

 Mark was a director of Interior Design/Interior Architecture Educators Association (2007-2011) and is editorial board member for Architectural Design Research, and Interiors: Design, Architecture, Culture.
-He has held appointments as External Examiner Interior Design, UiTM, Malaysia, and regularly reviews manuscripts and book proposals for international publishers.
+He regularly reviews manuscripts and book proposals for international publishers, and was external examiner Interior Design, UiTM, Malaysia (2009-2012), and is currently external examiner Department of Architecture and Design, Xi'an Jiaotong-Liverpool University, China.
 He is co-author Moments of Resistance (2002), editor Surface Consciousness (2003), Intimus: Interior Design Theory Reader (2006), Interior Design & Architecture: Critical & Primary Sources, 4 vols.
 (2013), Designing the French Interior: The Modern Home and Mass Media (2015), and Flow: Interior, Landscape and Architecture in the Era of Liquid Modernity (2018).
-He has book chapters in Diagrams of Architecture (2010), Performance Fashion and the Modern Interior (2011), Domestic Interiors: Representing Homes from the Victorians to the Moderns (2013) and The Handbook of Interior Design (2013), Oriental Interiors (2015), and Architectures of Display (2018).
+He has book chapters in Diagrams of Architecture (2010), Performance Fashion and the Modern Interior (2011), Domestic Interiors: Representing Homes from the Victorians to the Moderns (2013), The Handbook of Interior Design (2013), Oriental Interiors (2015), and Architectures of Display (2018).

 He is currently working with Georgina Downey and Terry Meade on a book entitled Domesticity Under Siege: When Home is Not Safe.